shan-weiqiang/my_neovim_config/README.md

-Neovim configuration fo neovim in macbook/wsl2
+Neovim configuration fo neovim in macbook/wsl2- this is conflict [TOC]
-[TOC]
 # Preparations